-The Problem with Sending Money to a Relative
+What is the Problem with Sending Money to a Relative?

 The problem with sending a client’s settlement funds to a relative is that Medicaid and SSI deem this to be a transfer at less than market value, which results in a penalty period.
 During the penalty period, the client’s eligibility for Medicaid and SSI is lost.